-- 30. A Landscape and Ecological Management Plan (LEMP) shall be submitted to, and be approved in writing by, the Local Planning Authority prior commencement of development.
+- 30. A Landscape and Ecological Management Plan (LEMP) shall be submitted to, and be approved in writing by, the Local Planning Authority prior to first occupation and use of the development hereby approved.
 The content of the LEMP shall include the following: - a) Description and evaluation of features to be managed; - b) Ecological trends and constraints on site that might influence management; - c) Aims and objectives of management; - d) Appropriate management options for achieving aims and objectives; - e) Prescriptions for management actions, together with a plan of management compartments; - f) Preparation of a work schedule (including an annual work plan capable of being rolled forward over a five-year period; - g) Details of the body or organisation responsible for implementation of the plan; - h) Ongoing monitoring and remedial measures.